deoncasas/front-codechallenge/README.md

+# my code is in this branch -> code-challenge-accepted

 # Frond End Developer - Code Challenge

 As a front-end developer, you must do a code challenge.
 You have 3 options: